AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/ipad-android-tablet-users.md

 ![](assets/app-storage.png)

 Using the app storage information, you can check the total space of device, app and the downloaded courses.
 This information enables you to download courses accordingly.
-To delete the downloaded courses in the device, tap X icon adjacent to each course name.-->
+To delete the downloaded courses in the device, tap X icon adjacent to each course name.
+-->